wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    This enables the program to be used for testing (functional and capacity/performance).

-B. "Feature flag" variables are referenced <strong>inside functions</strong> to act as a type of "kill switch" to determine whether the function is actually executed each run.
+B. <strong>Feature control variables</strong> are referenced <strong>inside functions</strong> to act as a type of "kill switch" to determine whether the function is actually executed each run.

    Fine-grained control means control variable per function.

-C. A set of feature flags are defined in each of several .env files.

-   Different env specification files can be specified for each iteration.

-D. Each function control variable can have these values:
+C. Each function control variable can have of of these values:

    * True or 100 = run every time
    * False or 0 = never run
    * 36 (or whatever number) = run 36% of the time
    <br /><br />

+D. A set of feature flags are defined in each of several .env/config files.

+   Different env/config specification files can be specified for each iteration and evironment (local, test, primary production, DR production, etc.).

 E. Variables also include secrets (API keys), geolocation variables (country, locale, language, etc.).